How AI and Blockchain Together Are Shaping the Future of Innovation in 2024

 Federated learning is another mechanism that combines AI and Blockchain.
 Federated learning is a machine learning technique that allows multiple parties to collaboratively train a model without sharing their data.
 Blockchain can be used to coordinate the training process and ensure that each party's contributions are recorded transparently.
 This approach allows organizations to benefit from collective intelligence while maintaining data privacy and security.

-For more insights on how these technologies integrate, you can explore this Guide to Generative Integration in AI and The Future of AI: Generative Integration.
+For more insights on how these technologies integrate, you can explore this Guide to Generative Integration in AI.

 2.2.
 Synergies Between AI and Blockchain